Giving food and administering medication in the cattery

 Please note that I am unable to board cats that use a mains operated water fountain or need access to a water tap.

-- Dry food: Hills Science Plan (adult chicken), IAMS (chicken), Purina One (chicken and rice), Go Cat and Whiskas
+- Hills Science Plan (adult chicken), IAMS (chicken), Purina One (chicken or salmon with rice), Royal Canin Savour Exigent

-- I do not stock Senior or Kitten food
+- Please note that I do not stock Senior or Kitten food

 Meal times in the cattery